Eviction Attorney for Landlords

 - Fourth, have the sheriff’s office or private process server serve the tenant with a copy of the eviction complaint.

-Finally, there will be a hearing to determine if the eviction will come through.
+Finally, if no settlement is reached, there will be a hearing to determine if the eviction will come through.
 We will help you prepare for this hearing.
 That will include assembling all the necessary paperwork and witnesses.
 As a landlord, you have the burden of proof in an eviction case.
 You must prove the tenant violated the lease and that you have followed all the necessary steps.

 If you win your hearing, the judge will present an order for the tenant to vacate the premises and pay a certain amount of money damages.
 You should understand two things:

 - First, the tenant will usually have a certain period of time in which he or she can pay off the damages, so you will likely not receive that money immediately, if at all.